yellowboxes/logo/README.md

 <html>
 <body>

+<h3>Purpose:</h3>
-<h3> Purpose: </h3> to create a logo for Rhodium, one which has LEDs that respond to gesture movements
+<p> to create a logo for Rhodium, one which has LEDs that respond to gesture movements
-The purpose of this repository is to track an document the process and progress of the project: Rhodium Logo.
+The purpose of this repository is to track an document the process and progress of the project: Rhodium Logo. </p>

 <p>